 If you find yourself with a frothy starter and a handful of herbs, give it a try.
-This recipe calls for marjoram, which is going gang-busters on our farm, but you can substitute for other herbs.
-For a stronger herbal flavor, try using a woody herb, like rosemary or thyme, the flavors of which compete equally with the tang of the sourdough.
+This recipe calls for rosemary, but you can substitute for other herbs.
+For a stronger herbal flavor, try using a woody herb, like thyme, sage, or rosemary, the flavors of which compete equally well with the tang of the sourdough.

 I’ll walk through the whole process, about 36 hours, which is mostly a waiting game with little 5-minute spurts of work interspersed.
 If you start your levain Friday evening, you’ll have 2 fresh loaves for breakfast Sunday morning.

 - For the levain

 - 1/3c rosemary, finely chopped

 - Flour for shaping and dusting (I prefer rice flour for the towels)